vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 Connect your host pc to the Cradlepoint device with:
 1. a serial terminal 8n1,115200
-2. an ethernet cable connected to the LAN port
+2. an ethernet cable connected to the LAN (***TODO:CHECK!!!***) port

+Set up a TFTP server on the host computer with `IP = 192.168.0.200` and put the image `wnc-fit-uImage_v005.itb` (do not rename, provided [here](./boot/wnc-fit-uImage_v005.itb)) in the TFTP directory.
+This image contains the kernel and rootfs from openWRT.

 Boot the Cradlepoint with modified NOR FLash (silent mode disabled), so that Uboot messages are displayed.
 Then press 1 to load image via TFTP (9 seconds break).
-Set up a TFTP on the host computer with IP = 192.168.0.200 and put the image `wnc-fit-uImage_v005.itb` (do not rename, provided [here](./boot/wnc-fit-uImage_v005.itb)) in the TFTP directory.
-This image contains the kernel and rootfs from openWRT.
 Note that the TFTP Server IP can be changed by modifying the u-boot variable ´serverip´ and using ´saveenv´.
 Cradlepoint will TFTP the file, unpack it and start the kernel.
 Now we have a root shell on the serial interface:
 ```